 Your child may need antibiotics if:

-- A bacterial form of pneumonia or whooping cough (pertussis) is diagnosed.
+A bacterial form of pneumonia or whooping cough is diagnosed by your child's doctor.

-- Symptoms of a sinus infection do not get better in ten days, or they get better and then worse again.
+Symptoms of a sinus infection do not get better in 10 to 14 days, or they get better and then worse again.

-- Your child has a yellow-green nasal discharge and a fever of at least 102° F for several days in a row.
+Your child has a yellow-green nasal discharge and a fever of at least 102° F for several days in a row without any improvement in their symptoms.

-- Your child has strep throat, based on a rapid strep test or a throat culture.
-Antibiotics should not be prescribed unless one of the tests shows strep.
+Your child has strep throat, after using strict criteria to determine if testing is indicated and based on a positive rapid strep test or throat culture.
+Antibiotics should not be prescribed unless one of these tests shows the strep throat bacteria.
 Strep cannot be diagnosed just by looking at the throat.